Easter Activities, Easter Crafts, and More!

 Help your kid recreate a pretty sunflower.
 Just grab a paper towel roll, paper plate, and some sunflower seeds, and start a spring garden!

 Guide your teen through some spring cleaning science.
 He'll gain insight into the scientific method and familiarize himself with the pros and cons of cleaning products.

 Get your kid to venture outside to observe the world around her.
 She'll collect natural items from the outdoors to make prints and sketches for her garden sketchbook!

 Turn flower pots into a unique musical instrument!
-Your child will be a musician in no time with this activity that teaches him about music and sound.
+Your child's eardrum will be vibrating in this activity that teaches him to appreciate the beauty of natural music and sound.

 Help him emboss his own design reminiscent of the metalwork of the Middle Ages.
 Using foil and a wooden stylus, he'll create pretty springtime flower images.